 In 2017 Louth Craftmark Designers Network launched the annual three-day Louth Craftmark Winter Fair offers a showcase of the finest locally made crafts to produce a high-quality craft fair with an opportunity to purchase quality products with local provenance.
 The Winter Fair takes place in Bellurgan Park a beautiful period house set within its own 390 acres of land, the 18th-century house, with its completely original features, is an incomparable location.
 The Winter Fair offers the public a rare opportunity to see the whole house.
 Our aim is to develop the Winter Fair as the destination Art and Craft event in the northeast.

 The thing our members talk about is the support we offer to each other, you can easily get the low down on an important buyer or find out how to source quality packaging and any other creative business question.
 We host regular members nights when we visit each other’s workspaces.
-While giving each other opportunity to see our workspace this also gives a wonderful insight into how we improve our individual practice.
-Although our retail outlet closed in 2012, we have continued to work closely with Louth Craftmark Ltd in the establishment of Creative Spark, Louth Creative Community Hub, a new centre which offers workspace and training facilities for the creative sector in County Louth.
+While giving each other the opportunity to see our workspace this also gives a wonderful insight into how we improve our individual practice.
+Although our retail outlet closed in 2012, we have continued to work closely with Louth Craftmark Ltd in the establishment of Creative Spark, Louth Creative Community Hub, a new centre that offers workspace and training facilities for the creative sector in County Louth.